denoptim-project/tutorials/doc/tutorial_1.2.md

 This tutorial is about creating a small space of building blocks from scratch.

 <div style="background-color: #e7f3fe; border-left: 6px solid #2196F3; margin-bottom: 15px; padding: 4px 12px;"><b>NOTE:</b>This tutorial is best performed while having access to the Internet.
 DENOPTIM will call for an online service that converts SMILES to 3D-structures.
-When off-line, DENOPTIM will offer the user with the choice to use an off-line functionality from [CDK](https://cdk.github.io/), which is OK but slower and less accurate.</div>
+When off-line, DENOPTIM will offer the user with the choice to use an off-line functionality from <a href="https://cdk.github.io/">CDK</a>, which is OK but slower and less accurate.</div>

 ## Create a Space of Building Blocks (Fragment Space)